ODM2/ODM2/doc/ODM2Docs/bp_preparingvariableinformation.md

 >I have a sensor measuring water temperature.
 I assign a VariableType of "Water Quality".
 I could also potentially assign a VariableType of "Hydrology".

 Speciation is optional, and is only needed for chemical measurements that could be expressed as measurement of various species.
-In this cases, however, speciation is essential
+In these cases, however, speciation is essential

 Example

 >I am reporting values of alkalinity, which is expressed as mg/L CaCO3.
 The speciation should be specified as CaCO3.

 The NoDataValue represents an indicator that no value was measured or collected when one should have been.
-This must be a numeric value, ans should be outside the range of obsered values for the variable.
-Many of the tools developed for ODM2 expect -9999 as the NoDataValue, and will not display this value in plots, etc.
+This must be a numeric value, and should be outside the range of observed values for the variable.
+Many of the tools developed for ODM2 expect -9999 as the NoDataValue, and will not display data of this value in plots, etc.

 Example